kendall-s/HydrochemistryApps/README.md

 ## Applications Included

 ### Dissolved Oxygen Calculator
-This is an glorified calculator for re-calculating final dissolved oxygen values.
+This is a glorified calculator for re-calculating final dissolved oxygen values.
 All of the values that contribute to the dissolved oxygen result can be changed.
 Exporting of different file formats can also be done.

 ### QC Table Reader